Skip to main content

 Biographical / Historical

 Francis and Catherine (Marshall) King were English Quakers who emigrated in 1795 to Pennsylvania where they became members of Muncy Monthly Meeting.
 They had thirteen children, four of whom died in England.
 The Kings were early settlers of Ceres, McKean County, Pennsylvania, near the New York State border.
 Francis King (d.
 1814) was employed to make surveys for a land development company, and a number of his children became residents of Ceres.
-Surviving children included John (1784-1865) who married Hannah Clendenon; Ann (1785-1867), who worked as a teacher in Pennsylvania; Mary (1787-1855) who married Joel Swayne, a Quaker missionary to the Indians; Martha (1790-1885) who married William Bell; James (1791-1835) m.
+Surviving children included John (1784-1865) who married Hannah Clendenon; Ann (1785-1867), who worked as a teacher in Pennsylvania; Mary (1787-1855) who married Joel Swayne, a Quaker missionary to the Seneca; Martha (1790-1885) who married William Bell; James (1791-1835) m.
 Diannah Van Winkle; Jane (1796-1879) who married John Bell, a brother of William Bell; Anna Bella (1797-1849), a member of Philadelphia Monthly Meeting (Orthodox); and Robert (1801-1867).

 Extent

-.1 Linear Feet (.1 linear feet (1 folder, 6 items.))
+.1 linear ft. (.1 linear feet (1 folder, 6 items.))

 Immediate Source of Acquisition